Billy Joel: 1970–1974: Cold Spring Harbor and Piano Man

 On April 15, 1972, WMMR-FM radio in Philadelphia featured a live broadcast of Joel performing 12 songs, and a recording of the set was played several times by station DJ Jonathan Takiff on his late-night weekend show.
 As a result, "Captain Jack" became the most requested track in the station's history, and after receiving regular airplay, was soon an underground hit on the East Coast.
 Herb Gordon, a Columbia Records executive, heard Joel's music and brought him to the attention of company president Clive Davis.
 Joel signed a recording contract with the label in 1972 and moved to Los Angeles, where he lived for the next three years.
 For six months, Joel worked at The Executive Room piano bar on Wilshire Boulevard as "Bill Martin".
-Whilst not playing his own material, it was during this period that he composed his signature song "Piano Man", about the bar's patrons.
+While not playing his own material, it was during this period that he composed his signature song "Piano Man", about the bar's patrons.
+Though there was a bar called The Executive Room on Wilshire and Gramercy, numerous witnesses who saw Billy Joel perform in 1973 described the bar as being in the lobby of a large office building on the corner of Wilshire and Western, indicating that the bar likely had a secondary location during that period.

-Although now signed to Columbia, Joel was still obliged to pay Archie Ripp and Michael Lang a share of his royalties from album sales.
-In 1981, when his contract was renegotiated, the company agreed to cover these payments iself.
+Although now signed to Columbia, Joel was still obliged to pay Artie Ripp and Michael Lang a share of his royalties from album sales.
+In 1981, when his contract was renegotiated, the company agreed to cover these payments itself.
 President of CBS/Columbia Records Walter Yetnikoff also bought the publishing rights to Joel's songs owned by Ripp, which he then gave to the artist as a birthday gift.
 Yetnikoff noted in the 2010 documentary The Last Play at Shea that he had to threaten Ripp to close the deal.